Skip to content

 Performing Arts - Music

-The Bachelor of Arts in performing arts - music degree allows you to create your own future in the performing arts.
-Our innovative music concentration combines performance (lessons and ensembles), music theory, music history, music technology (Finale, MIDI, recording) and arts administration (music business, entrepreneurship, and marketing).
-Choose from more than 20 large and small ensembles within our band, choir and orchestra programs such as Tiger Band, CU Singers, String Quartet, Steel Band and Bluegrass Ensemble among others.
-Music students collaborate with theatre and audio students and get hands-on experience in our professional roadhouse, the Brooks Center for the Performing Arts, our on-site learning laboratory.
+Music students can choose from more than 20 large and small ensembles within our band, choir, and orchestra programs and get hands-on experience in our professional roadhouse, the Brooks Center for the Performing Arts, our on-site learning laboratory.
 Students also participate in masterclasses, develop connections with professional artists, and work alongside dynamic faculty who are leaders in their field.
-Most importantly, our students are prepared for today’s highly competitive job market after graduation.

 Audition

 We’re excited that you’ve decided to audition to study music at Clemson University!
 Our Bachelor of Arts degree is a versatile program that can be uniquely tailored to your strengths and interests to prepare you for a number of different careers in the music field.
-If you happen to have further questions, please don’t hesitate to contact Dr. Anthony Bernarducci, director of music, at bernar5@clemson.edu.
+If you happen to have further questions, please don’t hesitate to contact Dr. Anthony Bernarducci, Music Program Director, at bernar5@clemson.edu.

 • Resumé, Headshot and Letters of Recommendation